 (c) The nature of the entity’s operations may be complex (for example, it may involve multiple and disparate facilities and processes), discontinuous (for example, peak load electricity generation), or result in few or weak relationships between the entity’s emissions and other measurable activity levels (for example, a cobalt nickel plant).
 In such cases, the opportunity for meaningful analytical procedures may be significantly reduced.

 Changes in operations or boundaries (for example, introduction of new processes, or the sale, acquisition or outsourcing of emissions sources or removal sinks) may also introduce risks of material misstatement (for example, through unfamiliarity with quantification or reporting procedures).
-Also double counting of an emissions source or removals sink may occur due to inadequate coordination in the identification of sources and sinks at a complex installation.
+Also, double counting of an emissions source or removals sink may occur due to inadequate coordination in the identification of sources and sinks at a complex installation.

 (d) Selection of an inappropriate quantification method (for example, calculating Scope 1 emissions using an emissions factor when using a more accurate direct measurement method is available and would be more appropriate).
 Selecting an appropriate quantification method is particularly important when the method has been changed.
 This is because intended users are often interested in emissions trends over time, or relative to a base year.
 Some criteria may require that quantification methods are only changed when a more accurate method is to be used.
 Other factors related to the nature of quantification methods include: